Tuning in to Nature Recovery and Ecological Adaptation on a County Scale

 November 26, 2019

-Jen Clements explores whether uncertainties surrounding the agricultural environment present an opportunity to shape the future of the Cornish agri-environment
+Jen Clements explores whether current political uncertainties present an opportunity to shape the future of the Cornish farming landscape.

 November 21, 2019

-Siwan Howatson discusses the best time to utilise lime for soil pH and grassland productivity
+Siwan Howatson from AHDB discusses the best time to utilise lime to improve your soil pH and enhance grassland productivity.

 October 30, 2019

-Katie Bliss discusses the benefits of intercropping, including pest, disease and weed management, preventing lodging, improving water quality, soil fertility and biodiversity as well as increasing resilience to climatic and agronomic shocks.
+Katie Bliss discusses the benefits of intercropping, including pest, disease and weed management, and increasing resilience to climatic and agronomic shocks.

 October 29, 2019